Cucho Hernández: Watford

-Loans to Huesca, Mallorca and Getafe
+Loans to Huesca, Mallorca, and Getafe

 On 8 July 2017, Hernández moved to Segunda División side SD Huesca on loan for one year.
-During the 2017-2018 season, he scored 16 goals and was named the league's player of the month in November, while his team achieved their first-ever promotion to La Liga.
+During the 2017–18 season, he scored 16 goals and was named the league's player of the month in November, while his team achieved their first-ever promotion to La Liga.
 On 4 June 2018, his loan was extended for a further season, and he made his top tier debut on 19 August by starting in a 2–1 away win against SD Eibar.

 Hernández scored his first goal in the main category of Spanish football on 2 September 2018, netting the opener in an 8–2 loss at FC Barcelona.
 He finished 2018–19 with four goals in 34 appearances, as his side was immediately relegated back.

-On 26 August 2019, Hernández signed a new long term contract with Watford and joined RCD Mallorca on a season-long loan.
+On 26 August 2019, Hernández signed a new long-term contract with Watford and joined RCD Mallorca on a season-long loan.
 Having arrived at Mallorca with a hamstring injury, Hernández made his debut with the club on 7 December 2019, coming on as a substitute versus Barcelona.
 He scored his first goal for the club on 15 February 2020 in a 1–0 victory against Alavés.
 At the end of the 2019–20 season, Mallorca were relegated to the Segunda División.

 On 14 August 2020, Hernández remained in Spain and its first division, after joining Getafe CF on a season-long loan.
 On 28 December 2020, Hernández was handed a four-match suspension for post-match statements that he made about the refereeing during the 25 October match against Granada.
-Hernandez would also miss two months of the season due to suffering a fifth metatarsal fracture during the match against Atletico Madrid on 13 March 2021.
+Hernández would also miss two months of the season due to suffering a fifth metatarsal fracture during the match against Atlético Madrid on 13 March 2021.
 He would return to play the final two matches of the 2020–21 La Liga season.

 Return to Watford

-On 14 August 2021, Hernández scored on his Watford debut in their league opener against Aston Villa, where Watford won 3–2.
-On 9 April 2022, he suffered a hamstring injury; sidelining him for six weeks.
-He made his return to play in the final match of the season.
+On 14 August 2021, Hernández made his debut for Watford, scoring his first — and the game's third goal — in his side's Premier League opener with Aston Villa, which Watford won 3–2.
+On 9 April 2022, he suffered a hamstring injury, sidelining him for six weeks.
+He returned to play in the final match of the season.
 At the conclusion of the season, Watford would be relegated.